Reducing Retinal Blindness Worldwide

 Dr. Hurwitz has completed the first clinical trial using suicide gene therapy (a method of forcing the tumor cells to produce a protein that converts a drug to a locally toxic agent) to treat children with advanced Rb.
 The successful reduction of vitreous seeds has encouraged him to continue his laboratory initiatives to improve this innovative therapy.
 Additionally he would like to better understand the differences between invasive and non-invasive tumors and to identify and characterize the Rb tumor stem cell.
 He is also interested in developing gene therapy options for retinal degenerative disorders such as Stargardt Disease.
 His strategy for either application of gene therapy uses a special nonpathogenic virus to deliver the correct genetic material to selected cells in the eye.

 Dr. Hurwitz’s hypothesis is that gene therapy protocols for both ocular and non-ocular disorders can be optimized based on understanding how the unique ocular environment influences the efficacy of the gene therapy treatment.
-In 2023, he proposes to continue to explore the contribution of versican to the enhancement of adenoviral-mediated transgene expression by defining the minimal G1 domain that is responsible for the effect.
-In addition, versican contains a G3 domain that contains sequences that allow interaction with known cellular signaling receptors.
-The Hurwitz lab plans to continue studies to determine the contribution of G3 interactions to the cellular response to transgenes.
-Further, the team will also continue to examine the alternative, non-invasive delivery approach that uses microwafers loaded with nanoparticles to deliver therapeutic drugs or genes with the goals of further enhancing efficacy and reducing toxicity.
+In 2024, Dr. Hurwitz will continue to analyze the contributions of the versican G1 and G3 domains and to examine the alternative, non-invasive delivery approach that uses microwafers loaded with nanoparticles to deliver therapeutic drugs or genes with the goals of further enhancing efficacy and reducing toxicity, with the intention of preparing and submitting manuscripts describing these results.

-Aim 1).
-The vector systems that have been developed for suicide gene therapy for retinoblastoma and for gene replacement approaches for the treatment of Stargardt Disease are being used to explore mechanisms of adenoviral-mediated transgene expression unique to the ocular environment.
+Aim 1) The vector systems that we have developed for suicide gene therapy for retinoblastoma and for gene replacement approaches for the treatment of Stargardt Disease are being used to explore mechanisms of adenoviral-mediated transgene expression unique to the ocular environment.

-Aim 2).
-The immune response to adenoviral-mediated gene therapy for children with retinoblastoma was monitored and shown to be dose dependent.
+Aim 2) The immune response to adenoviral-mediated gene therapy for children with retinoblastoma was monitored and shown to be dose dependent.
 Innovative methods to reduce the dose of viral vector required to achieve therapeutic effect are being developed.
+These aims are continuations and extensions of the on-going research supported by the Retina Research Foundation in 2023.

 Progress in 2022